• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-So, I’ve titled today’s article “Protect Yourself from Agency Layoffs,” but I’ll admit that that’s slightly misleading.
-You can’t protect yourself from layoffs—only from the after-effects.
+So, I’ve titled this article “Protect Yourself from Agency Layoffs,” but I’ll admit that that’s slightly misleading.
+You can’t protect yourself from layoffs—only from the aftereffects.

 People may shift around a bit, but for the most part, everyone keeps their jobs.